Jason Michael Brescia: Early life

-Brescia grew up in Valley Stream, New York but his family moved to nearby Malverne, New York when he was a teenager.
-Brescia attended Kellenberg Memorial High School, a private Marianist Roman Catholic school in Uniondale, New York where he was voted "Most Humorous" by his peers in the school's 2004 yearbook.
-As a senior at Kellenberg, Brescia appeared on the February 26, 2004 cover of Long Island Newsday, at the time one of the ten most circulated newspapers in the United States of America, because of a pilgrimage the school took to see the Mel Gibson film, The Passion of the Christ.
+Brescia grew up in Valley Stream, New York, but his family moved to nearby Malverne, New York, when he was a teenager.
+Brescia attended Kellenberg Memorial High School, a private Marianist Roman Catholic school in Uniondale, New York, where he was voted "Most Humorous" by his peers in the school's 2004 yearbook.
+As a senior at Kellenberg, Brescia appeared on the February 26, 2004 cover of Newsday, at the time one of the ten most circulated newspapers in the United States of America, because of a pilgrimage the school took to see the Mel Gibson film, The Passion of the Christ.

-In 2006 Brescia enrolled at Chapman University in Orange, California where he studied film production at the school's Dodge College of Film and Media Arts.
+In 2006 Brescia enrolled at Chapman University in Orange, California, where he studied film production at the school's Dodge College of Film and Media Arts.
 In 2008, Brescia received the school's Cecil B. DeMille award for "Best Undergraduate Director."
 It was also at Chapman that Brescia began working on his first feature film, The Newest Pledge.